victorporof/Sublime-HTMLPrettify/README.md

     "wrap_line_length": 0 // Lines should wrap at next opportunity after this number of characters (0 disables) },
   "json": {
-    "allowed_file_extensions": ["json", "jshintrc", "jsbeautifyrc", "sublime-settings", "sublime-keymap"],
-    "allowed_file_syntaxes": ["json"],
-    "disallowed_file_patterns": [], // List of regexp strings to test the file path against.
-If it matches any of them, then the file will be ignored. e.g. ["myFileToSkip\\.html", "myFolderToSkip"]
     "brace_style": "expand", // [collapse|collapse-preserve-inline|expand|end-expand|none] Put braces on the same line as control statements (default), or put braces on own line (Allman / ANSI style), or put end braces on own line, or attempt to keep them where they are
     "end_with_newline": false, // End output with newline "indent_char": " ", // Indentation character